open-horizon/examples/edge/services/mms/README.md

 # Horizon Model Management Service (MMS) Example

+## Introduction

+The Horizon Model Management Service (MMS) enables you to have independent lifecycles for your code and for your data.
+While Horizon Services, Patterns, and Policies enable you to manage the lifecycles of your code components, the MMS performs an analogous service for your data files.
+This can be useful for remotely updating the configuration of your Services in the field.
+It can also enable you to continuously train and update of your neural network models in powerful central data centers, then dynamically push new versions of the models to your small edge machines in the field.
+The MMS enables you to manage the lifecycle of data files on your edge node, remotely and independently from your code updates.
+In general the MMS provides facilities for you to securely send any data files to and from your edge nodes.

+This document will walk you through the process of using the Model Management Servcie to send a file to your edge nodes.
+It also shows how your nodes can detect the arrival of a new version of the file, and then consume the contents of the file.

 ## Getting Ready

 - It is assumed you have gone through the developer workflow for at least one of the other Horizon examples on this host, so you have verified your credentials are configured in the environment of this shell, you are logged-in to DockerHub, and you have created your cryptographic signing key pair, etc.